tweag/ormolu/DESIGN.md

   formatting the Haskell code between CPP directives is not an option.

-* Ignoring the CPP directives and formatting the Haskell code can change the meaning of the Haskell code.
+* Ignoring the CPP directives and formatting the Haskell code can change its meaning.
 An example follows.

-Let's suppose that we want to format the following snippet of code:
+Let's suppose that we want to format the following program:

 ```
 $ cat test.hs